Hjalpa/TagPro-SoundPacks/README.md

 These are all the sounds of TagPro.
 You don't have to use all of them, the script will fallback to the default sounds.

-    burst           (when boosting)
+        burst           when boosting
-    alert           (when other team grabs)
+        alert           when other team grabs
-    cheering        (at start, when scoring and when your team wins) drop            (when the other team drops the flag) sigh            (when other team scores, or when lost) powerup         (when picking a pup)
+        cheering        at start, when scoring and when won drop            when other team drops
+        sigh            when other team scores, or when lost powerup         when picking a pup
-    pop             (when you or someone near pops) click           (when a button gets pressed or released) explosion       (bomb or rolling bomb)
+        pop             when you or someone near pops click           when a button gets pressed or released explosion       bomb or rolling bomb
-    countdown       (3 - 2 - 1.
-It is important to get the timing right with this sound) friendlydrop    (when your team loses the flag) friendlyalert   (when your team grabs)
+        countdown       3 - 2 - 1  (It's important to get the timing right with this one)
+        friendlydrop    when your team loses the flag friendlyalert   when your team grabs
-    alertlong       (unused, as far as I know) go              (when joining a game which is already in progress) degreeup        (when you get a higher degree) teleport        (when a portal gets used)
+        alertlong       unused (as far as I know) go              when joining a game which is already in progress degreeup        when you get a higher degree teleport        when a portal gets used
+        wind            when close to a gravity well bing            when receiving a tutorial message

 ## How to make a custom SoundPack (that you can easily share with others)
 1. Make or find .mp3 sounds and upload them somewhere on the internet (for example in a GitHub repo).